cloudbees/terraform-aws-cloudbees-ci-eks-addon/CONTRIBUTING.md

 7. Pay attention to any automated CI failures reported in the PR, and stay involved in the conversation.

 > [!IMPORTANT]
-> If you make updates to CasC bundles, you must push the changes to a public repository/branch before running `terraform apply`.
+> If you make updates to Configuration as Code (CasC) bundles, you must push the changes to a public repository/branch before running `terraform apply`.
 The default is `https://github.com/cloudbees/terraform-aws-cloudbees-ci-eks-addon.git/main`, which uses a mono-repository approach where the CasC bundles and blueprints are stored in the same repository

 >[!TIP]
 > GitHub provides additional documentation on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a PR](https://help.github.com/articles/creating-a-pull-request/).